End of year checklist for small business owners

 • Back up data and make a plan for regularly scheduled backups in the event of a system failure

-It’s easy to neglect marketing when you’re busy juggling everything, but consistent marketing is what helps you gain new customers.
-It helps your customers understand the value of your products or services, which in turn fuels your business’s sales and longevity.
+It’s easy to neglect advertising and marketing for your small business when you’re busy juggling everything.
+But know this: Consistent customer outreach is what helps you grow.
+It pays to promote the value of your products or services, which can in turn fuel business sales and customer loyalty.

 Tasks:

-• Take a look at your marketing return on investment (ROI)
+• Revisit your marketing return on investment (ROI)

-• Evaluate your target audience and if you’re reaching them
+• Pinpoint your target audience and decide if you’re reaching them in the right place and at the right time

 7. Celebrate your wins

-You’ve accomplished a lot this year, so now it’s time to celebrate.
-You might get into the holiday spirit by showing your appreciation to employees and customers.
-The end of a year also is a good reminder to give back to those who've supported you or lent a helping hand.
+Show your appreciation to employees and customers.
 Don’t forget to take a break and recharge your batteries so you can start fresh in the new year.

 Tasks:

-• Do something celebratory with employees (or customers)
+• Do something celebratory with employees (and/or customers)

 • Take time off to relax with friends and family

-With our online application, you can see your coverage options, rates and purchase coverage — all in less than 10 minutes.
-As soon as your purchase is complete, you can access your certificate of insurance.
+Get a free quote to see your coverage options, rates and purchase coverage — all in less than 10 minutes.
+Access your certificate of insurance and manage your account via web or app 24/7.

 About the author